CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/wixReadme.txt

 Add new file to the user folder (appDataDir.wxs)
-	-files that will be changed by coati or the user should be put here -needs a RegistryKey element within the component element to provide the KeyPath
+	-files that will be changed by sourcetrail or the user should be put here -needs a RegistryKey element within the component element to provide the KeyPath
 		- <RegistryKey Action="none" Key="Software\[Manufacturer]\[ProductName]\>yourKeyNameHere<" Root="HKCU" >
 				<RegistryValue Type="integer" Value="1" KeyPath="yes" />
 			</RegistryKey>

-Not quite done yet! (coati.wxs)
+Not quite done yet! (sourcetrail.wxs)
 	-components need to be added to a feature (a feature is part of a software, consisting of components, that may or may not be installed during setup)
-		-right now we only have the Complete/Program feature, so no part of coati is optional right now -to add a component to a feature use the <ComponentRef> tag
+		-right now we only have the Complete/Program feature, so no part of sourcetrail is optional right now -to add a component to a feature use the <ComponentRef> tag
 		-Id: id of the component you want to refere to